PLANNED PARENTHOOD AFFILIATES OF CALIFORNIA

 PPAC’s worked to successfully enact legislation that:

-- protects Californians’ fundamental right to choose a safe and legal abortion even if the federal government reduces protections under Roe v.
+- Protected Californians’ constitutional right at access a safe and legal abortion even if the federal government reduces protections under Roe v.
 Wade.

-- required employer health plans include contraceptives as part of the benefit package (the Contraceptive Equity Act).
+- Included contraceptives as part of an insurance benefit package (the Contraceptive Equity Act).